TrainingOver 24? Get on a large one. Over 19? get on an slightly less larger one!

 95% of over 24's do the DAS scheme, which means you are directly accessing a full unrestricted licence.
 We are extremely successful at providing this training with a very high pass rate.
 There are 2 ways to go, book daily or hourly lessons and pay as you go or do a course with us.
 DAS and A2 courses are usually fully inclusive.
 They include CBT, theory test fee, both parts of the practical test fees and all bike hire and tuition.
 For courses the training must be taken in full days or at least 3 to 4 hour sessions.
 We do realise some customers already have various qualifications towards a licence, CBT thetheory test etc... so we also offer part courses to complete the rest.
 We try to make your training as flexible as possible to suit individual needs.

 If you are just doing an upgrade from either A1 to A2 or A2 to DAS then it is probably best to just do some refresher training by the hour/multiple hour rate.
 The tests will be the same as those taken before.
 Its just the bike you take them on has to be the right capacity and power to qualify you.

 If you commence a DAS or A2 course and are not ready for a big bike after your CBT day then we offer the options of either taking more 125 training with an instructor or hiring out one of our 125's.
 We find that for less experienced riders this reduces training time quite a lot and gets them ready to convert to the bigger bikes much quicker.
 Our rental rates are very competitive, terms and conditions apply .

 Two new arrivals to the fleet.
-Now the European 3DLD is in force January to get a DAS licence the bikes have to be over 600cc so these new Suzuki Gladius fit that criteria a treat.
+Since Jan 2013 the European 3DLD has made it the rule that to get a DAS licence the bikes have to be over 600cc so these new Suzuki Gladius fit that criteria a treat.
 They also have a very low centre of gravity which makes them easy to ride slowly, and they have ample power for the speed work.
-Nice shiny new bikes!
+We are uppgrading steadily to the ABS versions.